 Who Was Mary Tyler Moore?

-Mary Tyler Moore was born on December 29, 1936, in Brooklyn, New York.
-She became one of television's most beloved wives, playing Laura Petrie on The Dick Van Dyke Show, and won two Emmys for her work on the series.
+Actress Mary Tyler Moore became one of television's most beloved wives, playing Laura Petrie on The Dick Van Dyke Show, and won three acting Emmys for her work on the series.
 The Mary Tyler Moore Show — featuring a single, 30-something woman in the working world — started in 1970 and won her three more Emmys.
-Her roles on these classic TV sitcoms have made her one of the most popular actresses in television history.
-The legendary actress died on January 25, 2017 at the age of 80.
+Her roles in these classic TV sitcoms have made her one of the most popular actresses in television history.
+The legendary actress died on January 25, 2017, at the age of 80.

 Early Life and Career